The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 Composition Of The Troposphere

-The air in the troposphere contains all the elements necessary for all forms of life to exist.
+The air in the troposphere contains all the elements necessary for life to exist.
 It also contains the vast majority of water vapor on the planet.
 (More than all the other layers in the atmosphere combined.)

-To be more get a better picture, let's take a closer look at the specific elements that make up the air in the troposphere:
+To get a better picture, let’s look at the specific elements that make up the air in the troposphere:

 1. Nitrogen (78.08%)